zaanposni/discord-masz/README.md

 ### .NET

-- If you're using an IDE like Visual Studio, you can copy and paste your ` launchSettingsExample.json` file inside `Properties` if your C# solution to `launchSettings.json`, replacing the values to your testing variables.
+- If you're using an IDE like Visual Studio, you can copy and paste your `launchSettingsExample.json` file inside `Properties` if your C# solution to `launchSettings.json`, replacing the values to your testing variables.
 On running the program, it will treat these as environmental variables.

-### Angular
+### Svelte

-If you want to develop on the angular frontend, set the env var `ENABLE_CORS=true` for the backend container.
+If you want to develop on the svelte frontend, set the env var `ENABLE_CORS=true` for the backend container.
-To use the angular instance, please change the `APP_BASE_URL` and `ENABLE_CORS` values to their development alternatives in the ``config.ts`` file inside the ``src/app/config`` directory.
+To use the svelte instance, please change the `DEV_MODE` value to their development alternatives in the ``config.ts`` file inside the ``src/`` directory.
-Then use `ng serve` to get a hotload angular instance.
+Then use `npm run dev` to get a hotload svelte instance.

 ### MySQL Errors